Sydros testing procedures

 - Constant or fluctuating flow rate is checked and noted.

-- Measurement of outlet pressure and flow parameters over a defined period of time is carried out.
+- Measurement of output pressure and flow parameters is carried out over a defined period.

 Logging:

-- Results are documented to evaluate long-term effectiveness.
+- Results are documented to assess long-term efficiency.

 - Identification of deviations or changes in performance.

-- Summary of the results in a standardized test report:
+- Summary of results in a standardized test report:

-- The certificate is clearly declared as an internal test mark.
+- The seal is clearly declared as an internal test mark.

-- Wording: "All water filters undergo our internal testing procedure, which is carried out under standardized test conditions."
+- Wording: "All water filters undergo our internal testing procedure, which is carried out according to internal standards under standardized test conditions.

-- All test results and protocols are archived for presentation upon request.
+- All test results and protocols are archived to be presented if required.

-- Test results must correspond to reality in order to avoid liability claims (§ 823 BGB).
+- Test results must reflect reality to avoid liability claims (§ 823 BGB).

 Archiving:

-- Test reports are kept for at least 5 years in order to comply with legal requirements and customer requests.
+- Test reports are kept for at least 5 years to meet legal requirements and customer inquiries.

 Validation:

-- The test procedure was validated and made available by Endress & Hauser GmbH and Dradura GmbH.
+- The testing procedure has been validated and provided by Endress & Hauser GmbH and Dradura GmbH.

-- Test methods are regularly reviewed and updated to meet legal requirements.
+- Testing methods are regularly reviewed and updated to comply with legal requirements.

 - The test mark is clearly defined as an internal testing procedure.

-- All information must comply with legal requirements (Section 5 of the German Act Against Unfair Competition) and must not be misleading.
+- All information must comply with legal requirements (§ 5 UWG) and must not be misleading.

 Traceability:

-- Each test report is clearly assigned to a product and a batch.
+- Each test report is uniquely assigned to a product and a batch.